-This financial product promotes environmental or social characteristics, and although it does not have sustainable investment as its objective, it does contain a minimum of 15% of sustainable investments.
+This financial product promotes environmental or social characteristics, and although it does not aim to be a sustainable investment, it does contain a minimum of 20% sustainable investments.

-These investments do not materially prejudice any of the sustainable investment objectives insofar as the negative impacts of the companies' activities on social and environmental objectives are directly integrated into the ABA Corporate Responsibility Rating (which integrates the indicators of negative impacts on sustainability factors in Table 1 of Appendix 1 of the SFDR RTS), and may result in a downgrading of the ABA rating below the minimum rating.
+These investments do not materially prejudice any of the sustainable investment objectives insofar as the negative impacts of corporate activities on social and environmental objectives are directly integrated into the ABA Corporate Responsibility Rating (which integrates indicators of negative impacts on sustainability factors in Table 1 of Appendix 1 of the SFDR RTS), and may result in a downgrade of the ABA rating below the minimum rating.

-In this context, DNCA Finance implements, in accordance with its exclusion policy, the following exclusions:
+In this context, DNCA Finance implements the following exclusions in line with its Exclusion policy:

-- Thermal coal and unconventional oil and gas: DNCA Finance will gradually exclude companies involved in thermal coal and unconventional oil and gas activities; - Controversial weapons: issuers are excluded from all DNCA Finance portfolios; - Non-compliance with the United Nations Global Compact: issuers that have committed serious breaches of the principles of the UN Global Compact are included in DNCA Finance's list of "worst offenders" and excluded from all portfolios.
+- Thermal coal and unconventional oil & gas: DNCA Finance will progressively exclude companies involved in thermal coal and unconventional oil & gas activities; - Controversial weapons: issuers are excluded from all DNCA Finance portfolios; - Non-compliance with the United Nations Global Compact: issuers who have committed serious breaches of the principles of the United Nations Global Compact are included in DNCA Finance's list of "worst offenders" and excluded from all portfolios.

 In addition, the main negative impacts are included in the Key Performance Indicators (KPIs) collected for the analysis.
-Issuers with serious major negative impacts will be assigned a low corporate responsibility rating (CRR).
-A minimum score of 2 out of 10 is therefore consistent with the approach of not causing significant harm to environmental or social objectives.
+Issuers with serious major negative impacts will be given a poor corporate responsibility rating (ABA).
+A minimum score of 2 out of 10 is therefore in line with the approach of not causing significant harm to environmental or social objectives.

-Finally, issuers that do not respect the principles of the United Nations Global Compact are rated poorly in terms of according to the ABA tool.
+Finally, issuers who do not respect the principles of the United Nations Global Compact are rated poorly in terms of corporate responsibility according to the ABA tool.

-Issuers identified as controversial or in serious violation of the UN Global Compact principles (human rights or anticorruption) on the basis of the internal approach are excluded from the portfolio via the list of worst offending companies once the internal analysis has been completed.
-The internal approach enables DNCA Finance to draw up a list of issuers identified as violating the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, and which have been qualified as a "serious offence" by DNCA Finance's Ethics Committee.
+Issuers subject to controversy or serious violations of United Nations Global Compact principles (human rights or anticorruption) on the basis of the internal approach are excluded from the portfolio via the Worst Offenders List once the internal analysis has been completed.

+The internal approach enables DNCA Finance to draw up a list of issuers identified as violating the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, and which have been qualified as "serious offenders" by DNCA Finance's Ethics Committee.
 These issuers are therefore included in an exclusion list of "worst offenders" and are prohibited from investing.